nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

 Even when running headless (without a GUI) CFX-Post requires connection to a graphical output.
-For some cases it may be suitable running CFX-Post on the login node and using your X[-11 display]{.dfn .dictionary-of-numbers}, but for larger batch compute jobs you will need to make use of a dummy X[-11 server]{.dfn .dictionary-of-numbers}.
+For some cases it may be suitable running CFX-Post on the login node and using your X-11 display, but for larger batch compute jobs you will need to make use of a dummy X-11 server.

 This is as simple as prepending your command with the X Virtual Frame Buffer command.